bstag/PlanningCenterApiLib/docs/FLUENT_API.md

 - **Memory-efficient streaming** for processing large amounts of data
 - **Fluent creation** of entities with related data
 - **Performance monitoring** and query optimization insights
+- **ServiceBase integration** for consistent error handling and caching

 ## Getting Started